Custom Extra Long Rails For High-Deck Mounting Installations

 Do you want Rails for your pontoon boat?
 We’ve got ‘em!

-Our standard 8-foot Rails are engineered to mount on swim platforms which, by definition, are usually about 12 inches above the water.
+Our standard 8-foot Rails are engineered to mount on swim platforms which, by definition, are usually about 8 to 12 inches above the water.
 The angle of the Rails can be adjusted so that the end of the Rails are close to the water, but not in it, and more importantly, so that the aft-end of your PWC is not touching the water.
 Modern 3-seater PWC’s are 11 or 12 feet long, so quite a bit of the hull is extending out over the end of the Rails, but high enough to be out of the water.

 Action Flyboarding has added 4 of our 12-Foot Rails to their floating dock anchored at Catalina Island California.
 They have 4 PWC's that run their Flyboards.
 The Rails allow them to load and store their PWC's when not in use.
 As a bonus, the 12-Foot Rails add a great visual attraction when tilted up.
 Click on the picture to see more images.